A FAMILY'S FORTUNES

 * * *

 The Bashas' Family of Stores now includes four distinct formats: Bashas', Bashas' Diné, AJ's Fine Foods and Food City.
-The company now has more than 130 stores serving every county in Arizona, as well as Needles, California, and Crownpoint, New Mexico.
+The company now has more than 120 stores serving every county in Arizona, as well as Crownpoint, New Mexico.

-Chairman Eddie Basha attributes the success of the company to the outstanding efforts of the 11,000-plus members who work for Bashas' and to the long-standing and cordial relationships Bashas' shares with its vendor partners and associates in the food industry.
+Chairman Edward “Trey” Basha attributes the success of the company to the outstanding efforts of the 8,500-plus members who work for Bashas' and to the longstanding and cordial relationships Bashas' shares with its vendor partners and associates in the food industry.

 As we look to the future, we can't help but think of our past.
-The spirit and determination that led us through since 1932 are as strong as ever, infusing us with confidence, pride and enthusiasm as we regard the road ahead and prepare for new opportunities.
+The spirit and determination that have guided us since 1932 are as strong as ever, infusing us with confidence, pride and enthusiasm as we regard the road ahead and prepare for new opportunities.